Holiday Planning for Bhutan

 Even after your return from Bhutan Vacations, you will feel the taste of Bhutanese cuisine on your tongue, hear the chimes in the shrines, feel the green filters in your eyes and smell the freshness in the air of Bhutan.

-Bhutan is a landlocked country and can access only By Air and it is connected by some Entry points from the Indian side.
+Bhutan is a landlocked country and can be accessed only By Air, it is connected by some Entry points from the Indian side.
 There are only 2 Points for entry to Bhutan for the entire World.

 Pheutsholing By Road: After Mandatory Permit issued after Biometrics for Entry by Road to All tourists on Weekdays only.
 Though there are some more entry points from Assam a Tourist on Bhutan Holiday can enter Bhutan from this Entry gate Only.

 Paro: After Mandatory Permit issued after Biometrics for Entry by Flight.

-Only two airlines are operating in Bhutan for tourists on their Holidays, Drukair and Bhutan Airlines operates flights from Delhi, Gaya, Bagdogra, Kolkata, Mumbai, and Guwahati to Paro in Bhutan.
+Only two airlines are operating in Bhutan for tourists on their Holidays, Drukair and Bhutan Airlines operate flights from Delhi, Gaya, Bagdogra, Kolkata, Mumbai, and Guwahati to Paro in Bhutan.
 The railway tracks open up near the land of heritage.
 Tourist permits are required to enter Bhutan and a normal entry permit allows you to visit Thimphu, Paro, and Punakha only.
-Pheutsholing can be explored without the permit too.
+Pheutsholing can be explored without a permit too.
 Permit Office at Pheutsholing is Closed On Saturdays and Sundays.

 Ngultrum, the Bhutanese currency is equivalent to the value of Indian currency, i.e., INR 1 = Ng 1.
 Small Denomination Indian currency is widely accepted in Bhutan.

 Hotels are quite affordable in Bhutan within the range of INR 3000-3500 in peak seasons but it is advised to check for mosquitos and bugs before checking into any hotel room.
 Luxury Hotels are Very Costly in Bhutan.
 Non-SAARC country Traveler has to travel through a Registered Travel agent only.
 You must book in advance before the start of your Bhutan Trip.